Kaʻiulani: The Kaʻiulani Project

-The Kaʻiulani Project began in 2007 after completion of five years of research on the life of the princess.
-Members of the project, which was founded by Jennifer Fahrni, include descendants of the princess's family, Hawaiian cultural leaders, kumu hula and Hawaiian educators.
-The goal of the project was to make Kaʻiulani's dual culture and her legacy for the Hawaiian people more widely known and ultimately taught in Hawaiian schools.
+The Kaʻiulani Project (aka Princess Ka'iulani Project) began in 2002 with six years of research, presentations throughout the Hawaiian Islands and the writing of a play based on the life of the princess.
+Members of the project, which was founded by Jennifer Jean Fahrni, include descendants of the princess's family, Hawaiian cultural leaders, kumu hula and Hawaiian educators.
+Hawaiian cultural representative Wilmont Kamaunu Kahaialii performed the blessing for the project on sacred grounds at Kapalua, Maui.

+The goal of the project was to help Kaʻiulani's dual culture and her legacy for the Hawaiian people be more widely known and to ultimately be taught in Hawaiian schools.
 In 2007 the project began work with Hawaiian educators as well as cultural and performing arts organizations, producing presentations and play readings throughout the state.

 On October 16, 2010, The Kaʻiulani Project, in co-ordination with the Royal Guards of Hawaii produced the Lahaina Royal Hoʻike where official Hawaiian protocols were performed for the first time in honor of Kaʻiulani in over 100 years.
 Delegations from all islands took part in the event on the sacred grounds of Mokuʻula and Waiola Church.
-This was first time since Kaʻiulani’s passing that her family participated in official Hawaiian celebrations of her life.
+This was first time since Princess Kaʻiulani’s passing that her family participated in official Hawaiian celebrations of her life.
 Hoʻokupu offerings were presented to and received by Kaʻiulani’s grand-niece in honor of the princess’s 135th birthday.

 Numerous civic and cultural organizations in Hawaii including the Royal Order of Kamehameha I participate in the event.
-Entertainment was provided by the Royal Hawaiian Band and other performers.
-The story of the princess's life was also presented with selected scenes from the original script “Ka’iulani, The Island Rose”.
+Entertainment was provided by the Royal Hawaiian Band, Richard Ho’opi’i, The Kahaiali’i Ohana, Na Kamali'i O Ke Akua, Hiki No, The Krueger Ohana, Tava Nui Drummers, Kahi Kolu and other performers.
+The story of the Princess's life was also presented with selected scenes from the original script "Ka’iulani, The Island Rose".

 The Kaʻiulani Project includes Kaʻiulani: The Island Rose, a fact-based screenplay and stage play researched and written since 2003 by Fahrni and Carol Harvie-Yamaguchi, and a biography Princess Kaʻiulani – Her Life and Times.
 The script was first performed as a public reading on April 12, 2008, in Kahului, Hawaii, on Maui.